ImeneYAHIAOUI/MusicML/README.md

 ```
 ./setup.sh
 ```
-This script checks the installation status of the "midiutil," "textx," and "Flask" packages using pip, installing them if they are not already present.
+This script checks the installation status of the  `midiutil`, `textx` and  `Flask`packages using pip, installing them if they are not already present.

 **3. Use DSL:**